ANSWERED ON THIS PAGE:

 - A conflict of interest may occur in the event of a recall or incident report.
 If ANVISA questions an incident or non-compliance that occurred in the distribution system, will your distributor defend their company or yours?

-Choose Emergo by UL as your Brazil registration holder
+Choose Emergo by UL as your BRH to register your medical device in Brazil

 Emergo by UL is the official in-country regulatory representative for more than 2,000 medical device and IVD companies worldwide.
 With an office in Brazil, we can act as your independent BRH and remove any possibility that you will be stuck with an underperforming distributor for the duration of your registrations.
 Our experienced consultants in Brazil will also guide you through each step of Brazil's registration process.
 As your BRH, we will: